MicrosoftDocs/SCCMdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 -   A primary site
 -   A secondary site

+> [!IMPORTANT]
+>  SQL Server 2016 make use of a new Cardinality Estimator engine that could introduce some performance penalties.
+In order to resolve the performance , enable the legacy cardinality estimator (LEGACY_CARDINALITY_ESTIMATION = 1) per database.
+Refer to SQL Server 2016 documentation how to change the Cardinality Estimator.

 ### SQL Server 2016: Standard, Enterprise
 You can use this version of SQL Server with no minimum cumulative update version for the following:

 -   A central administration site
 -   A primary site
 -   A secondary site

+> [!IMPORTANT]
+>  SQL Server 2016 make use of a new Cardinality Estimator engine that could introduce some performance penalties.
+In order to resolve the performance , enable the legacy cardinality estimator (LEGACY_CARDINALITY_ESTIMATION = 1) per database.
+Refer to SQL Server 2016 documentation how to change the Cardinality Estimator.

 ### SQL Server 2014 SP2: Standard, Enterprise